All3xJ/FreeRTOS-Project/README.md

 Typically, FreeRTOS employs a First-Come-First-Served (FCFS) algorithm when `configUSE_PREEMPTION` is set to 0.

 ### [CORTEX_MPS2_TASK_SCHEDULING_PREEMPTION](https://baltig.polito.it/caos2023/group36/-/tree/CORTEX_MPS2_TASK_SCHEDULING_PREEMPTION)
 This branch contains the implementation of the Earliest Deadline First (EDF) scheduling algorithm.
+Typically, FreeRTOS use Round Robin with priority algorithm when `configUSE_PREEMPTION` is set to 1.

 ### [heap4_best_fit_allocator](https://baltig.polito.it/caos2023/group36/-/tree/heap4_best_fit_allocator)
 This branch contains the implementation of Best-Fit algorithm for memory managment.